wrex/lessons/content/page/triads-3-harmonized-scale.md

 | Em | vi | E G B
 | F&sharp;dim | vii°| F&sharp; A C

-With just that one change, though, things change profoundly.
+Even with only one note changed, the chords change significantly.
 The B chord is now Bm instead of Bdim.
 D is now major, not minor.
 And we play F&sharp;dim instead of F major!

 **But**, notice that the I, IV, and V chords are still major.
 The ii, iii, and vi chord still minor, and the vii° chord is still diminished.
 This remains true for **any** major scale, no matter how many sharps and flats.